 It usually blooms from late July through August, although it may appear as early as late June in some years.

-This mysterious flowering plant spends the other 51 weeks of the year underground.
 This plant is perennial and will reappear in the same location each year.

 Ghost pipe is not considered a healthy edible, so you are probably better off avoiding eating it.

 A few people have reported eating some, but nearly as many have reported feeling ill or strange after doing so.

 There are several myths and questionable claims associated with this plant.
 The Indian pipe plant, for example, is often referred to as a hallucinogen by many people.
 There is no definitive answer to this question.

 Ghost pipe contains compounds that may be harmful, and caution is advised regarding its consumption.

 While the plant is not known to be highly toxic, it is considered potentially toxic and is not typically consumed as food.

 Ghost Pipe Uses in Native American Culture